 The Johns Hopkins Medicine Brain Science Institute’s mission is to solve fundamental questions about brain development and function and to use these insights to understand the mechanisms of brain disease.

-The BSi consists of a dedicated group of people, both staff and scientist, that work together to assist in the implementation of research, communications and strategic goals.
+The BSi consists of a dedicated group of people, both staff and scientist, who work together to assist in the implementation of research, communications and strategic goals.

 The BSi has several advisory boards to help guide the development and strategic direction of the Institute.
 These boards include the Junior Faculty Advisory Committee, the Planning Committee, the University Council and the Scientific Advisory Board.